brettbeeson/notsolong/README.md

 * Users can:
   * Register / log in
-  * Create NoSoLongs
+  * Create Recaps
-  * Vote up/down on any NoSoLong (once per Title)
+  * Vote up/down on any Recap (once per Title)
   * Add new Titles
 * Anyone (including anonymous) can:
   * View Titles
-  * View the associated NoSoLongs
+  * View the associated Recaps
 * Main screen:

   * Shows **one Title at a time**
   * Shows:
-    * Top NoSoLong (highest score)
+    * Top Recap (highest score)
-    * Additional random NoSoLongs from that Title
+    * Additional random Recaps from that Title
   * Voting requires login
   * “Add mine” requires login
 * Category filter (book, movie, podcast, speech, other)